RahulSChand/gpu_poor/README.md

 ### Purpose
 I made this after a few days of frustation of not being able to finetune a 7b-hf with bnb int8 quanization & sequence length=1000 on a 24GB 4090.
 This might be useful to people starting out or trying to figure out which LLMs they can train/run on their own GPUs.
-There are infernece frameworks like GGML which allow you to run LLMs on your CPU (or CPU+GPU) so this is not useful to people that are trying to find the cheapest way to run a particular LLM (which is CPU with ggml).
+There are infernece frameworks like GGML which allow you to run LLMs on your CPU (or CPU+GPU) so this is not useful to people that are trying to find the cheapest way to run a particular LLM (which is 0 vRAM & use only CPU with ggml).

 ### How to use

 #### Model Name/ID/Size

-1. You can either upload the model id of a huggingface model (e.g. meta-llama/Llama-2-7b).
-Currently I have hardcoded & saved configs of top 3k most downlaoded LLMs on huggingface.
+1. You can either enter the model id of a huggingface model (e.g. meta-llama/Llama-2-7b).
+Currently I have hardcoded & saved model configs of top 3k most downlaoded LLMs on huggingface.
 2. If you have a custom model or your hugginface id isn't available then you can either upload a json config ([example]( https://huggingface.co/codellama/CodeLlama-7b-hf/blob/main/config.json)) or just enter your model size (e.g. 7 billion for llama-2-7b)

 #### Options